Shutafim Lamasa - Journey Companions

 Buddhist practice, which is based on theoretical principles coupled with meditation practice, focuses precisely on this: the ability to distinguish unavoidable pain from unnecessary suffering.

 Modern society tends to estrange sick, aging, and disabled people, and especially any mention of death and the finiteness of life.
-When sickness or crisis bring us to the verge of death, we sometimes find that death is so frightening, and when that occurs it paralyzes us and our dear ones, and often the sick find themselves isolated, severed from the possibility to speak freely with their companions and loved ones, trapped in constructs of silence and estrangement that bring about great suffering.
+When sickness or crisis bring us to the verge of death, we sometimes find that death is very frightening, and when that occurs it paralyzes us and our dear ones .The sick often find themselves isolated, severed from the possibility of speaking freely with their companions and loved ones, trapped in constructs of silence and estrangement that bring about great suffering.

 We offer a support system intended for any person who is in crisis or facing challenges, and who is willing to explore ways in which he or she can help themselves, and subsequently others around them.

 The program "Shutafim Lamasa"

 The “Shutafim Lamasa” (Journey Companions) program is based on senior Dharma students and teachers, who, as part of their personal practice, are willing and happy to share their journey with any person who may benefit from such support.

 The support system offers individual meetings with a skilled and trained senior student ,as well as a variety of weekly group meetings, a library with relevant materials, a well-developed website and more.